ashutosh-agrawal1/customer-churn-prediction/README.md

 ## 📌 Limitations

 - Linear decision boundary — may miss nonlinear churn patterns
-- No regularization in scratch implementation (L2 planned)
 - Single train-test split — no cross-validation yet
 - Limited to features available in this dataset